 • Milk – I like regular cow’s milk for the extra protein, but you could also use soy milk (another high protein choice), almond milk, oat milk, or whatever alternative you prefer!

-• Cottage cheese – blended with milk and other ingredients before being used to soak the oats.
+• Cottage cheese – Blended with milk and other ingredients before being used to soak the oats.
 It gives a protein boost and a cream cheese frosting-like flavor!
 You can swap with yogurt if needed, but it won’t taste as close to a cinnamon bun.

-• Maple syrup – honey, brown sugar, or any sweetener of choice will work too.
+• Maple syrup – Honey, brown sugar, or any sweetener of choice will work too.

 • Vanilla extract – I wouldn’t recommend skipping this, but it can be omitted if you don’t have any on hand.
 It adds lots of flavor!

-• Cinnamon – what would cinnamon roll overnight oats be without the cinnamon?
+• Cinnamon – What would cinnamon roll overnight oats be without the cinnamon?

-• Salt – a little salt helps highlight and balance sweet flavors.
+• Salt – A little salt helps highlight and balance sweet flavors.
 We just use a pinch!

-• Ground flaxseed – ground flaxseed brings healthy fats and extra fiber, and its slightly gritty texture is an ode to that cinnamon-sugar filling in a traditional cinnamon bun.
+• Ground flaxseed – Ground flaxseed brings healthy fats and extra fiber, and its slightly gritty texture is an ode to that cinnamon-sugar filling in a traditional cinnamon bun.

-• Old fashioned oats – also known as ‘large flake’ or ‘rolled’ oats.
+• Old fashioned oats – Also known as ‘large flake’ or ‘rolled’ oats.
 You could also use quick oats here (not instant), but the texture won’t be as pleasant.

 These cinnamon roll overnight oats can be enjoyed warm or cold!
 Just heat in the microwave before serving for a cozy breakfast option.